nedpals/sharn/README.md

 # sharn (Work in progress) (0.1.11)

-A script built on Crystal that adds additional commands for the [Shards](https://github.com/crystal-lang/shards) dependency manager.
+A command line program built on Crystal that adds new commands for the [Shards](https://github.com/crystal-lang/shards) dependency manager.
 It is inspired from [Yarn](https://yarnpkg.com), a package manager for Javascript.

 With Sharn, you don't have to write dependencies directly to your `shard.yml` file.
 Instead, you just have to type in the command and you're ready to go.